fstagni/DIRACDocs/source/AdministratorGuide/Systems/DataManagement/data_logging_system.rst

 This is the architecture chosen for the Data Logging System:

 .. image:: ../../../_static/Systems/DMS/dls-architecture.png
-   :alt: uml schema
-   :align: center

 The different classes are:
- * *DLMethodCall: it is the class to save data when a method is called.
+ * DLMethodCall: it is the class to save data when a method is called.
 Method's name is saved.
 There is an attribute to know the parent method call and the order of call.
 Thank to this two attributes, it is possible to construct the sequence.*
- * *DLAction: an action is a method call on one LFN.
+ * DLAction: an action is a method call on one LFN.
 DLMethodCall can have many DLAction.
 For example for the method replicateAndRegister, it is possible to pass a list of LFN to replicate all LFNin the storage element.
 The status of the operation can be find here to know if the operation was a success or a failure.*
- * *DLSequence: a sequence of method call.
+ * DLSequence: a sequence of method call.
 For example, the first method call is "A" which calls "B" and "C", this is a sequence.
 Each DLMethodCall has a reference on its DLSequence and vice versa.
 DLSequence objects have a stack, we will see after how this stack is used.*
- * *DLCaller: a name of a caller.
+ * DLCaller: a name of a caller.
 It is needed to know "who", i.e. which method, which script, called the first decorated method method.*
- * *DLFile: an LFN*
+ * DLFile: an LFN*
- * *DLStorageElement: an SE*
+ * DLStorageElement: an SE*
- * *DLThreadPool: this class contains a dictionary whose keys are thread id and  whose values are DLSequence objects.
+ * DLThreadPool: this class contains a dictionary whose keys are thread id and  whose values are DLSequence objects.
 This class is necessary because DLSequence object are accessed from different methods for a same thread.
 The system is thread safe thanks to this class.*

 Decorator
 ---------